 Blended visa office-referred refugees receive six months of RAP income support, while private sponsors provide up to six months of financial support and up to a year of social and emotional support.

 These supports are in addition to settlement services funded by CIC to help all newcomers, including refugees, settle and integrate into their new communities.

 Assistance for all newcomers, including refugees

-CIC also funds a Settlement Program that supports newcomers to help them settle and adapt to life in Canada.
+CIC also funds a settlement program that helps newcomers settle and adapt to life in Canada.
 CIC works with provinces and territories, service provider organizations, as well as a range of other partners and stakeholders in delivering these services, which include:

 - needs assessment and referral services to increase newcomers’ awareness of their settlement needs and link newcomers to CIC-funded and community settlement services;

 - information and orientation services to better understand life in Canada and make informed decisions about the settlement experience.
 This includes Canadian Orientation Abroad program, delivered pre-arrival by the International Organization for Migration, which provides general information on settlement, in person;